 The simplest Rust programs, like the one we’ve written so far, don’t have any dependencies.
 If we had built the “Hello, world!” project with Cargo, it would only use the part of Cargo that handles building your code.
 As you write more complex Rust programs, you’ll add dependencies, and if you start a project using Cargo, adding dependencies will be much easier to do.

 Because the vast majority of Rust projects use Cargo, the rest of this book assumes that you’re using Cargo too.
-Cargo comes installed with Rust if you used the official installers discussed in the “Installation” section.
-If you installed Rust through some other means, check whether Cargo is installed by entering the following into your terminal:
+Cargo comes installed with Rust if you used the official installers discussed in “Installation” on page XX.
+If you installed Rust through some other means, check whether Cargo is installed by entering the following in your terminal:

 $ cargo --version